amethyst/amethyst/book/src/getting_started.md

 Once you have that setup you'll need to make a new cargo binary project for your game to be written in.
 You can do this with the following command

 ```
 $ cargo init --bin my_cool_game
 ```

 Where my_cool_game is the name of your project.

-Next you'll want to add a dependency to amethyst.
-To do this visit [https://crates.io/crates/amethyst] and grab the latest version number from that page.
+Next, we need to pull in the `amethyst` crate as a dependency.
+To do this visit [our crates.io page](https://crates.io/crates/amethyst) and grab the latest version number from that page.
 Now go to the Cargo.toml file inside your project directory and add

 ```toml
 [dependencies]
 amethyst = "x.x"
 ```

-where x.x are the first two sections of the version number you grabbed from amethyst.
+where x.x are the first two sections of the version number you grabbed from Amethyst.
 This way you can receive non-breaking patches from us with `cargo update` but you won't receive breaking changes unless you change your version number in Cargo.toml.
 This is because amethyst follows [semver](http://semver.org/spec/v2.0.0.html).